Purpose and goals…

 MY SELECT PHOTOS

-Historical Note: In current times, sometimes immigration is used as a tool to stoke fear for political purposes.
-Least we forget the impact of immigrants on the history of Johnstown.
-The story of immigration associated with Johnstown and the coal and steel industry is amazing.
+Historical Note 2: In current times, sometimes immigration is used as a tool to stoke fear for political purposes.
+Least we forget the impact that immigrants had on the history of Johnstown.
+The story of immigration associated with Johnstown and the coal and steel industry is just plain fascinating and amazing.
 The Heritage Discovery Center in the Cambria City section of the City of Johnstown is a great place and resource to learn more about it.
 Among others, southern European and Slavic immigrants began to appear in the 1870’s to provide sources of unskilled and semi-skilled labor to the Cambria Iron Company.
 I come from these immigrants as I have a Slovak and Russian Orthodox heritage from both sides of my family.
-I have and always will love all the church picnics, the labor day ethnic festival, memories of the church we attended in Cambria City, and of course all of the ethnic foods such as haluski, halupki, goulash, kielbasa, pierogi, potato pancakes, gobs, etc. and chili and onion hot dogs and Galliker’s lemon iced tea from Sheetz!
+I have and always will love all the church picnics, the labor day ethnic festival, memories of the church we attended in Cambria City, and of course all of the ethnic foods such as haluski, halupki, goulash, kielbasa, pierogi, potato pancakes, gobs, etc. and, of course, chili and onion hot dogs and Galliker’s lemon iced tea from Sheetz!
+For more about the history of immigration and Johnstown, visit the following: